 Both have great coverage around the rear of the head and over the temples.
 This extended foam that covers the back gives the helmets more of an enduro kind of coverage, protecting the back of the head from getting hurt.

-They are both also very rounded.
+Both the Specialized Ambush and the POC Tectal SPIN are very rounded.
 This is a feature that is often overlooked these days, but a rounded helmet will help the head move over objects easier without causing great discomfort to the rider’s neck and head.

 The Ambush is equipped with MIPS SL, which is supposedly the lightest and best ventilated MIPS system available.
 The system, which is exclusive to Specialized helmets, doesn’t have a plastic liner as most MIPS systems do.
 Instead, it uses padding that is able to slide relative to the helmet using Velcro tabs and rubber bands.
 This acts to reduce the impact of angular crashes.